arslanmit/Heart-Disease-Data/README.md

 # Heart-Disease-Data
-This repository contain the data for the Set Practical Exercise
+This repository contains the data for the Set Practical Exercise